John Todd (conspiracy theorist): Claims and reactions

-Todd claimed to have served as a Green Beret in the Vietnam War, but his discharge papers list him as a general clerk/typist and do not record him having been in Vietnam.
-Army medical reports referred to "emotional instability with pseudologia phantastica" (compulsive lying), difficulty in telling reality from fantasy, homicidal threats he had made on another, false suicide reports, and a severe personality disturbance.
+Todd claimed to have served as a Green Beret in the Vietnam War, but his discharge papers list him as a general clerk/typist for about 18 months and having no combat experience or deployment to Vietnam.
+Army medical reports referred to possible brain damage from childhood abuse, along with "emotional instability with pseudologia phantastica" (compulsive lying), difficulty in telling reality from fantasy, homicidal threats he had made on another, false suicide reports, and a severe personality disturbance.
 Todd also claimed in his testimony to have murdered an officer in Germany and to have escaped prison with the help of the Illuminati, but his records show no such things occurred.
 These records were later recovered by investigative journalists working for Christianity Today, who found that he had never been to Vietnam.
 One report concluded that Todd found it difficult to distinguish reality and fantasy.
 Todd also claimed that John F. Kennedy was still alive and that he had been Kennedy's "personal warlock".

 While Todd claimed to have left witchcraft in 1972 and converted to fundamentalist Christianity, accounts have him being baptized into a Oneness Pentecostal church in Phoenix, Arizona in 1968, and leading a Wiccan group in Ohio in 1976.
 When confronted with the latter by Christian evangelists, Todd said that he had gone through a period of "backsliding" during that time.
 However, when a number of other inconsistencies in Todd's story were reported in the evangelical Christian media, and Todd began denouncing many Christian leaders as part of the Satanic conspiracy or the Illuminati, many evangelists denounced Todd and cut off any further association.
 Jack Chick was the only influential evangelist who continued to defend Todd.

 Todd's speaking engagements during 1978 and 1979 generated controversy and sometimes hysteria at the churches in which he spoke.
 Frequently, there were claims by Todd of gunshots in the parking lot or attacks on his life after the services, but there were no witnesses to confirm his claims.
 Several Christian organizations and publications investigated Todd's claims and published articles disputing them.
 These included Cornerstone magazine, the Christian Research Institute, Christianity Today magazine, and the book The Todd Phenomenon by Darryl E. Hicks.